bryannbarbosa/bryannbarbosa/README.md

 ## About Me

 - 💼 I'm currently working as a Staff Engineer at EASYB2B.
+- 📚 I have a degree in systems analysis and development at SENAC.
-- 📚 I'm also a Philosophy student in at CEUCLAR.
+- 📚 I'm also a philosophy student in at CEUCLAR.
 - 💡 I'm enthusiastic about Logic, Epistemology, Mathematics, Computer Science and so on.
 - ⚡ I like to practice physical activities such as weight training and cardio.